The Complexity of Phylogeny Constraint Satisfaction Problems: The Universal-Algebraic Approach

 \section{The Universal-Algebraic Approach}

-We apply the so-called {\em universal-algebraic approach} to obtain our results.
-For a more detailed introduction to this approach for $\omega$-categorical templates, see Bodirsky~\cite{Bodirsky-HDR}.
-Using the language of universal algebra, we can elegantly state the border between tractability and NP-hardness for phylogeny problems in Section~\ref{sect:main-thm-polym}.
+We utilize the so-called {\em universal-algebraic approach} to obtain our results.
+For a more detailed introduction to this approach for $\omega$-categorical templates, see Bodirsky [5].
+We introduce some central concepts concerning definability (Section \ref{sec:ppdef}), polymorphisms (Section \ref{subsec:pol}), and model-completeness and cores (Section \ref{sect:mc-cores}).
+In the final section, we discuss how Ramsey theory can be used for analyzing polymorphisms.
+By using the language of universal algebra, one can elegantly state the border between tractability and NP-hardness for phylogeny problems; we present this border in Section \ref{sect:mc-cores}.